medialab/xan/docs/cmd/search.md

                                  reordered using a scheme called a LRU, that you can read about here:
                                  https://github.com/medialab/ural?tab=readme-ov-file#about-lrus
-    --patterns <path>            Path to a text file (use "-" for stdin), containing multiple patterns, one per line, to search at once.
-    --pattern-column <name>      When given a column name, --patterns file will be considered a CSV and patterns to search will be extracted from the given column.
-    --replacement-column <name>  When given with both --patterns & --pattern-column, indicates the column containing a replacement when a match occurs.
-Does not work with -R/--replace.
     -i, --ignore-case            Case insensitive search.
     -s, --select <arg>           Select the columns to search.
 See 'xan select -h' for the full syntax.